|Ms Lynne Murray BAppSci FAIMS|

 Project Manager – TAME Study

 Mobile: +61 (0) 400 504 164

 Bridget joined the ANZIC-RC team in February 2012 as the TRANSFUSE-RCT (Standard issue tranfusion versus fresher red blood cell use in intensive care - randomised controlled trial) Project Manager.
-Prior to this appointment, Bridget was employed as a Haemotology Unit Research Coordinator at St Vincent's Hospital.
+She is currently the Project Manager for the TAME study.
+Prior to this, Bridget was employed as a Haemotology Unit Research Coordinator at St Vincent's Hospital.
 She has a Master's degree in Clinical Research Methods.